 One of many tropes on the web is that Eskimos have twenty-nine (or thirty-six or ninety-nine) words for “snow.”
 Like so many online legends, this one is false.
 Inuit people have just two words for “snow,” though they do have a rather larger lexicon relating to icebergs, slurry, and other features of serious interest to people subsisting in a cold environment.
 The purpose of the “snow words” claim varies.
 It seems often to be used to bolster the phenomenological position that environment molds consciousness.
 Others use it to indicate the more nuanced point that a paucity of terminology may produce a reflective lack of subtlety in our thinking about the world.
 Certainly, it is to illuminate this latter thesis that C.S.
 Lewis wrote The Four Loves, his analysis of the four Greek terms that distinguish our modes of affection for family, friends, lovers, and God.
-We may need even more terms to do justice to this most powerful of human feelings.
-Perhaps we are so fixated on love because we do such a poor job of understanding it.
-Before coining such neologisms, I propose that we examine some of the common terms we use to assert our understanding of reality.
-Unlike love, here is a subject we all claim to know, but the terms we use suggest otherwise.
+We may need even more terms to do justice to this most powerful of human feelings; maybe that work would help us better understand its nature (see “The Moral Bullseye“).
+Even before coining such helpful neologisms, I propose that we examine some of the common terms we already have to assert our understanding of love or snow or anything else.
+Our use of them indicates that this is a subject we all claim to know, but even a slight analysis suggests otherwise.

 First, a very brief context.
-All of our knowledge claims are about something, so our knowledge is only true if it reflects some actual state of affairs.
-Now that notion of reflection is important because it requires a dualism between our statement and that something else, and the capability to accomplish that must be rational (see “The Tyranny of Rationality”).
+All of our declarative sentences are about something, so our knowledge is only true if it reflects some actual state of affairs.
+Now that notion of reflection is important because it requires a dualism, a comparison, a kind of mirror between what we think ad what actually exists, and the capability to clarify that relationship can only be rational (see “The Tyranny of Rationality”).
 Whatever else we think necessary for truth must be built upon this rationality.
 So what do we mean by an “actual state of affairs”?
-It could be some fact about the world or some coherence between our truth claim and the complex of other truths we embrace (see “What Counts as Justification?“).
-The key is that knowledge is always about something.
+It could be some fact about the world or some relation between our truth claim and the complex of other truths we embrace (see “What Counts as Justification?“).
+The key is that knowledge is always the mind’s reflection of something else.
 I am convinced that this relationship between claim and that other something is the whole key to clear understanding and communication.
-I call it the claim’s justification or warrant, and my contention is that our lack of clarity about this subject produces no end of mischief in the world.
-Part of that murkiness derives from the very poor terminology we employ as we attempt to understand and communicate our declarations, something we do thousands of times daily.
+It is the claim’s justification or warrant, and my contention is that our lack of clarity about this subject produces no end of mischief in the world.
+Part of that murkiness derives from the very poor terminology we employ as we attempt to comprehend and communicate what we claim to know, and we do that thousands of times daily.
 I wish we had in actuality as many clear distinctions for justification as the internet claims the Eskimos have for snow.

 Instead, we have only confusion.
-Quick, tell me what an opinion is.
+Tell me what an opinion is.
 The Supreme Court issues them citing estimable and subtle constitutional warrants.
 I issue them on the quality of my child’s Happy Meal.
 The use of this term references the most thoughtful expertise and the blindest prejudice.
-Everyone is entitled to one on any subject, thereby reducing the cumulative value to zero.
+Everyone is entitled to one on any subject, thereby utterly debasing the term’s warrant.
 Sentences that begin with, “In my opinion,” can be safely ignored for content.
-We wait for the pause that allows us to throw our own into the ring to lie there listlessly until covered by piles of other equally useless preferences and distastes.
-The etymology of the word reflects its emptiness, for it sources everything from judgment to flight of fancy.
+We wait for the pause that allows us to throw our own into the ring to lie there listlessly until covered by piles of other equally empty preferences and distastes mixed with shards of fact and belief.
+The etymology of “opinion” reflects its emptiness, for it sources everything from judgment to flight of fancy.
 The word, like the declarative sentences in which it is used, all too often has no real meaning.
-As a signal for the 1:1 justification that gives heft to our truth claims, the word “opinion” is a featherweight.
+As a signal for the kind of reflection of some actual state of affairs that gives heft to our truth claims, the word “opinion” is a featherweight.
 In the world of knowledge claims, it has all the gravitas and power of the word “thing” as used in general parlance.

 So what is it?
 How does it differ from the fact that it is 96 degrees, or the associated claim that it is hotter today than yesterday?
 We need more terms!

 But such is the confusion about the knowledge content of these terms that the use of belief may very well carry a heavier weight than I’ve indicated above.
 The word may just indicate a claimed degree of certainty equivalent to fact, and for some persons, its use indicates the very highest degree of confidence possible in a truth claim.
 In this sense, to believe is to know with absolute certainty.
-So which is it?
+This seems to be the sense that religious believers mean in their credal professions of faith (see (see “Can Religious Belief Be Knowledge?“).So which is it?
 Does proclaiming a belief convey a lesser degree of knowledge than our rational judgment or a greater?
 To my mind, nothing better indicates the sorry sense of our present understanding of justification than this kind of question and nothing cries out more loudly for the clarification that can only come from a corrected usage.
 How confidently can I assert my beliefs?
 The answer to this question must be delivered from two sources, each producing a different answer.
 The first is as old as western civilization, the second as new as our present culture.

 It acquired an entirely different kind of justification in the twentieth century.
-Romantic intuition, the latest incarnation of divine transmission, had fractured upon the iron cliffs of doubt during the Victorian age (see “The Victorian Rift“) and belief put on its new clothes in the shadow of World War I. Cut off its divine and revelatory power, invent an entirely new mode of justification, the coherentist virtual circle, and call into question the modernist reliance on judgment, and you have a new sense of the power of belief.
-In this model (see “What Is the Virtual Circle?”), a dispassionate judgment is not available to the thinker whose picture of the world must always be colored by experience, whose reasoning must be formed by environment, and whose truths must always be personalized as a result.
+Romantic intuition, the latest incarnation of direct revelation, had fractured upon the iron cliffs of doubt during the Victorian age, one that highlighted also the hypocrisies and inadequacies of modernist warrants, particularly those that attempted to find reasons for moral commitment, something the premodern form of belief did very, very well.
+So belief put on its new clothes in the shadow of World War I (see “The Victorian Rift“).
+Cut off its divine source, invent an entirely new mode of justification, the coherentist virtual circle, and call into question the modernist reliance on judgment, and you have a new sense of the power of belief (see “Postmodernism Is Its Discontents”).
+In this model , a dispassionate judgment is not available to the thinker whose picture of the world must always be colored by experience, whose reasoning must be formed by environment, and whose truths must always be personalized as a result (see “What Is the Virtual Circle?“).
 Given these uncertainties, the truth of any knowledge claim is only to be warranted by the linking of current beliefs to “truths” already accepted.
-The only truth test available thus becomes the principle of non-contradiction, a very weak test indeed made far weaker by the elasticity of the reasoning that applies the principle since the theory imagines reasoning to be as private as experience.
+Reflection turned inward, away from the uncertainties of fact and perception and reasoning and toward a felt internal consistency among very private responses to experience.
+The only truth test available thus becomes the principle of non-contradiction, a very weak test indeed made far weaker by the elasticity of the reasoning that applies the principle since the theory imagines reasoning to be as private as the experience that molds identity.
 In this twentieth century model, the truth of a belief becomes as reliable as fact, opinion, judgment, or imagining, so long as it coheres with the perspective of the believer.
-These terms are now all synonymous with belief.
+If you believe in it, it is true.
+Every truth claim is a private belief and only their combined consistency can be claimed as knowledge — but a thoroughly personal knowledge.
 Truth is reduced to a kind of personal reality.
 What was once revealed as universal now structures a private universe for the believer.
-In such a model, my beliefs are both certain and private.
-Every differing perspective is merely different; none can be true or false.
+In such a model, my beliefs are as certain to me as they are unknowable to you.
+Every differing perspective is merely different.
 Persons say with straight faces that they don’t believe in evolution just as they don’t believe in Santa Clause.
 Every truth is negotiable.
-Every good is pragmatic.
+Every good is pragmatic (see “The Problem of Moral Pragmatism”).
 Every beauty is personal.
 I trade off my ability to convince you for your inability to dissuade me (see “Postmodernism’s Unsettling Disagreements”).

-But that level of delicacy is not likely to happen in the current climate because we have learned through experience that people hold their beliefs dear, so we are likely to seek sufficient cause to change the subject as soon as convenient since they profess to have nothing to learn from a disagreement that would quickly assault their sense of identity.
+But that level of delicacy is not likely to happen in the current climate because we have learned through experience that people hold their beliefs dear and their own agency even more dear, so we are likely to seek sufficient cause to change the subject as soon as convenient since they profess to have nothing to learn from a disagreement that would quickly assault their sense of self.
 After all, beliefs proclaim identity, and challenging them is a violation of etiquette, hardly polite in a culture in which the fixed meanings of essential terms have melted away like all those missing Eskimo words for “snow.”